smartcontractkit/chainlink/integration-tests/README.md

 The `./testconfig/overrides.toml` file **should never be committed** and has been added to the [.gitignore](../.gitignore) file as it can often contain secrets like private keys and RPC URLs.

+For more information on how to configure the tests, see the [testconfig README](./testconfig/README.md).

 ## Build

 If you'd like to run the tests on a local build of Chainlink, you can point to your own docker image, or build a fresh one with `make`.